 Once you have established a standalone selling price for each item, you then have to allocate the total contract price to each line item based on its "relative selling price."
 That means the price you sell something for and the amount you recognize as revenue will usually be different.

-Each element is then recognized according to the revenue recognition rules applicable for that type of item.
+So, in short, the value of each component is determined independently (VSOE if available, TPE if no VSOE, and ESP if no TPE), and the value of a customer's order (or sales order) is divided pro-rata based on those values.Each element is then recognized according to the revenue recognition rules applicable for that type of item.
 It's worth noting that the introduction of these rules means the elimination of the residual method (and if you don't know what that is, consider yourself fortunate).

 The Keys to Getting Your Financial Processes in Shape